iqlinuxadmin/hpc-toolset-tutorial/ondemand/README.md

 ![error message that reads The cluster was never set.
 Either set it in form.yml.erb with `cluster` or `form.cluster` or set `cluster` in submit.yml.erb.](imgs/no_cluster.png)

-We need to edit the `form.yml` in the appication's folder.
+We need to edit the `form.yml` in the application's folder.
 We can navigate to the folder through the files app.
 The URL is `https://localhost:3443/pun/sys/files/fs/home/hpcadmin/ondemand/dev/jupyter/`.

 Here you'll see the `form.yml` file.
 We can edit it by clicking on the file and pressing the "Edit"